Generating French virtual commuting network at municipality level: Material and methods

-A complete description of the regions from which the network has been generated is provided in the Table \ref{tabdata}.
-These regions have been randomly chosen for their diversity in terms of number of municipalities and commuters, and surface areas.
-Some correspond to a region while others are closer to the county (called "departement" in French).
+A complete description of the regions from which the network was generated is provided in Table \ref{tabdata}.
+These regions have been randomly chosen for their diversity in terms of number of municipalities, number of commuters and surface areas.
+Some correspond to an administrative region of France while others are closer to the county (known as "departements", a French administrative unit).
+These two types of case studies are called "region" hereafter.

-The French Statistical Office (called $INSEE$) collects information about where individuals live and where they work.
-From this collected data, the Maurice Halbwachs Center or the $INSEE$ make available for every researcher the following data:
+The French Statistical Office ($INSEE$) collects information regarding each individual's residence and place of work.
+From this collected data, the Maurice Halbwachs Center or the $INSEE$ make the following data available for every researcher:

-\begin{itemize} \item in 1999, data about the numbers of individuals commuting from location $i$ to location $j$ for every municipality of a region; \item in 1990 and 2006, the total number of commuters, the total job offers and the total number of workers living in for every municipality; these data allows to compute for each municipality the number of commuters coming to work in. \end{itemize}

-The Lambert coordinates for each municipality are easy to find on internet.
-They allow to compute the Euclidian distance between every municipality couple.
+\begin{enumerate} \item in 1999, the observed commuting networks i.e. data regarding the numbers of individuals commuting from location $i$ to location $j$ for every municipality of a region (called "observed data" hereafter); \item in 1999, the total number of commuters, the total job offers and the total number of workers in residence for every municipality.
+These data allow computations to be made for the number of workers that commute to their office of employment for each municipality. \item The Lambert coordinates for each municipality are easy to find on the internet.
+They are used to compute the Euclidian distance between each pair of municipalities. \end{enumerate}

-We start from these data sets for our implementation work of the model presented in the next section.
+We used the data sets 2 and 3 as inputs of the algorithms described in this paper to simulate commuting networks (noted $S$).
+We compare these simulated commuting networks to "real" network (noted $R$) built from the observed data of the data set 1.